The Encoder Control screen shows all of the settings associated with encoder input/output.

 The Advanced Settings menu contains various settings/operations that can be configured/utilized.

 The Storage Device Management menu allows safely ejecting storage devices from the Videon device.

 To reboot a Videon device from the UI, simply click the Reboot button and confirm the reboot.
 The device will notify in the browser when the reboot has finished.

-To reset all settings on the Videon device except Device Name, Device Role, Network Settings, and Password Settings, select the device to reset from the dropdown, then click Confirm Reset.
+To reset all settings on the Videon device except Device Name, Device Role, Network Settings, and Security Settings, select the device to reset from the dropdown, then click Confirm Reset.